Prague Shopping Malls and Shopping Centers

 Slovanský dům (Slavic House)

-The Slovanský dům is another shopping center located on Na Příkopě.
-Some stores you'll find there are Nautica, Mexx, Miss Sixty, Tommy Hilfiger, Cerruti Jeans, Beltissimo.
-The restaurants that deserve a mention are Ambiente Brasileiro and Kogo Café & Ristorante.
+Slovanský dům is another shopping center located on Na Příkopě.
+The small area focuses on upscale stores and luxury brands.
+Some restaurants that deserve a mention are Ambiente Brasileiro and Kogo Slovanský dům.
 There's also a large outdoor garden and the Palace Cinemas multiplex theatre.

 Address: Na příkopě 22, Prague 1